 - Seek fame that will outlive you, when humans lack power to guarantee any future

-- Work so hard to leave an inheritance that you never enjoy what you have
+- Work hard to leave an inheritance that you can’t guarantee will survive you (Eccl.
+5:14)

 - Seek to get what your good work deserves, resenting the success of wicked people (Eccl.
 8:14-15)